-Pikmin is one of the strangest games I have ever played.
-It’s a strategy game with some light combat, nothing like the games I normally play.
-However I am constantly drawn back to this game, as it is just downright addictive and fun to play.
+Pikmin is one of the strangest games I have ever played, however I am constantly drawn back to this game, as it is just downright addictive and fun to play.
 It’s main character “Olimar” even made it into super smash bros, so clearly it’s high up in Nintendo’s books.
 Now Pikmin definitely looks like a kid-oriented game, but it is really complex and difficult even as an adult, as well as just being pretty to look at.
 You can play this game on your Gamecube (if you can find it) or purchase the revamped version for your Wii console.

 The game focuses on an adorable little astronaut who – shocker! – crashes his spaceship on an alien planet.
-Like we haven’t seen that before.
 Now his ship is totally destroyed, and different parts are scattered all over the place.
 Upon inspecting his ship he realizes he has about a month’s worth of oxygen left to sustain himself.
 However, if he can gather enough of the ship’s parts he might be able to repair the vessel.
 So basically you have thirty days to gather up thirty different parts to get home safely.

 Now this is a pretty daunting task for one little guy, and the ship’s parts are HUGE.
 There’s no way he can do this all by himself.
 Luckily upon landing Olimar finds a strange ship (which he dubs an “onion”), with weird plants sprouted around it.
 When he yanks these leaves out of the ground, he finds them attached to little alien bodies, who are just the CUTEST thing you’ll ever see in your life.
 He calls them “Pikmin” , and uses them to help him perform an array of tasks and to gather his materials.